Bocconi-StatCSPhD-CS1-2023/FastLDA_SparseLDA/README.md

 Details concerning the algorithms and my coding choices are discussed in the attached pdf file.
 This README is a demo to show how to run the code.
 All operations mentioned here are in the file "RunLDA.jl".
 # Initialize Corpus, Data Extraction
 First step is the generation of the corpus of data.
-A training corpus and a testing corpus, to compute Perplexities, are then obtained from the corpus.
-All words IDs, as well as the size of the vocabulary and the number of running documents are defined.
+A training corpus and a testing corpus, to compute Perplexities, are obtained from the corpus.
+All words IDs, as well as size of the vocabulary and the number of running documents are defined.
 The generated corpus is a vector of D-elements, whose entries are defined as follows:
 ```julia
 corpus[d][g] = (w, Rw)